 - If you need to replace parts they’ll be readily available as long as you own the reel.

 What To Look For In a Catfish Reel

-In most instances you’ll be using much heavier fishing line than commonly used for freshwater fishing.
-Larger line takes up more space and fills the reel faster.
+In most instances, you’ll be using a much heavier fishing line than commonly used for freshwater fishing.
+A larger line takes up more space and fills the reel faster.
 The higher the test strength of the fishing line the larger the diameter is.
 This means the heavier the fishing line is the less line you’ll be able to fit on the spool of the reel.

-If you attempt to use a low profile fishing reel with a small spool (like popular freshwater fishing reels) and fill it with twenty to thirty pound test fishing line you’ll be stripping and replacing the line all day while fishing.
+If you attempt to use a low-profile fishing reel with a small spool (like popular freshwater fishing reels) and fill it with a twenty to thirty-pound test fishing line you’ll be stripping and replacing the line all day while fishing.
 One or two line breaks will leave you without enough line to fish.

 There’s a wide variety of catfishing techniques you’ll be using.
-Fishing in deeper water, making long casts in deep or shallow flats or drifting for cats require a lot of fishing line so you can make long casts or get your baits to the right locations.
+Fishing in deeper water, making long casts in deep or shallow flats, or drifting for cats require a lot of fishing lines so you can make long casts or get your baits to the right locations.

-You need a catfish reel that’s large enough to handle larger diameter fishing lines, hold enough of that line to use a wide variety of techniques plus “extra” fishing line for when you get hung up and break off.
+You need a catfish reel that’s large enough to handle larger diameter fishing lines, hold enough of that line to use a wide variety of techniques plus an “extra” amount of fishing line for when you get hung up and break off.